Nonadiabatic instanton rate theory beyond the golden-rule limit: Fourth-order instanton rate theory

 Second, we should stress that the rectangular domains in \fig{fig:k4b-t0t1}, which we have adopted throughout the derivation, are only strictly optimal in the high-temperature limit (unless the system is linear, in which case the domains are optimal at any temperature).
-It is also only in those limits that contributions from $\mathcal{A}_{\tau t}$ and $\mathcal{A}_{t \tau}$ are purely imaginary, and therefore discarded, and only there that the integral over $\mathcal{A}_{t t}$ cancels exactly with $\kfredasc$.
+It is also only in those limits that integrals over $\mathcal{A}_{\tau t}$ and $\mathcal{A}_{t \tau}$ are purely imaginary, and therefore do not contribute, and only here that the integral over $\mathcal{A}_{t t}$ cancels exactly with $\kfredasc$.
 Nevertheless, any significant deviations are expected to occur at low temperatures, for which the integral is entirely dominated by regions of small $\tau_0$ or $\tau_1$.
 Deformation of the optimal $\mathcal{A}_{\tau \tau}$ from the rectangular shape would only become prominent in parts of the $(\tau_0, \tau_1)$ plane that contribute little to the overall integral.
 Furthermore, we expect terms derived from integration over optimal $\mathcal{A}_{\tau t}$, $\mathcal{A}_{t \tau}$ and $\mathcal{A}_{t t}$, as well as the rate constant $\kfredasc$, to become subdominant to $\kfredbsc$ in the low-temperature limit.
 Therefore any real part acquired by the first two terms, or any imperfect cancellation between the latter are expected to be negligible, and thus \eqn{eq:k4b-sc-uni} remains the correct asymptotic limit of the $\kfredb$ rate constant.

-Last comes the question of physical interpretation.
+Finally, we come to the question of physical interpretation.
 Mirroring the discussion in \sec{ssec:ka}, we consider $\cfb(z_0, z_1, z)$ at a point that makes a significant contribution to $\kfredb$, expressing the function in the position basis.
 In what follows we consider the contribution that corresponds to the instanton in \fig{fig:k4b-blip}, for which $z_0 = \tau_0 \in (0, \tfrac{\tauR}{2})$, $z_1 \to 0$ and $z = \tau$.
 This can be written as

 Unlike in \eqs{eq:cfa-phi-res1}{eq:cfa-phi-res2}, here the integrand is not the square of a single matrix element and hence cannot be directly identified with the probability of a scattering event.
 Instead, the integrand takes the form of a quantum interference term.
 The first of the two interfering alternatives is described by the matrix element on the first line of \eqn{eq:cfb-phi-res} and corresponds to a golden-rule transition, as follows from comparing to \eqn{eq:gr-scatter}.
 The second alternative, corresponding to the second line of \eqn{eq:cfb-phi-res}, is a new type of scattering process that involves an excitation into a \emph{virtual} state.